sohangngok/sohangngok/README.md

 - 👋 Hi, I’m @sohangngok
-- 👀 I’m working on projects using .NET Core and React.
+- 👀 I’m working on projects using NET and React.
 - 🌱 I’m currently solving problems on LeetCode.

 <!---